SomeLazyGamer/RaC-AP-Poptracker/README.md

 ## Special Thanks

-Shoutouts to  [ZobeePlays](https://github.com/ZobeePlays) for making the Solana Galaxy map and for making the initial layout of the tracker and for [Myth197](https://github.com/Myth197) for additional icons and logic assistance!.
+Shoutouts to  [ZobeePlays](https://github.com/ZobeePlays) for making the Solana Galaxy map and for making the initial layout of the tracker and for [Myth197](https://github.com/Myth197) for additional icons and logic assistance!